 My longest uninterrupted stretch of reading was 26 days from January 20-February 14.

-My longest stretch without reading was 28 days from August 11-September 8.
+My longest stretch without reading was 35 days from April 4-May 8.

 My seasonal reading falls out as follows: